-Upon his arrival, he worked some at the Cosmopolitan Hotel on Allen Street and later filed a number of mining claims in the area.
-However, history tells us that he spent more time in the gambling halls than he ever spent working.
-Almost immediately began to have an affair with a married woman by the name of Mae Killeen.
+Upon his arrival, he worked some at the Cosmopolitan Hotel on Allen Street and later filed several mining claims in the area.
+However, history tells us that he spent more time in the gambling halls than he ever worked.
+He immediately began to have an affair with a married woman named Mae Killeen.
 Though the dark-haired beauty was separated from her husband Mike, that didn’t stop the estranged husband’s jealousy, as he told everyone that he would shoot any man that he caught her with.
 Not long after, that’s exactly what happened when he found Buckskin Frank with “his” Mae on the porch of the Cosmopolitan Hotel.
 Mike made the mistake of confronting Leslie and wound up dead on June 22, 1880.
 The killing was officially ruled to have been self-defense.
 Just one week later, Leslie and the “aggrieved” widow Killeen were married.

 After the Gunfight at the O.K.
-Corral on October 26, 1881, the Earps, who were allegedly friends with Leslie, moved into the Cosmopolitan Hotel feeling they were safer there than in their homes.
+Corral on October 26, 1881, the Earps, who were allegedly friends with Leslie, moved into the Cosmopolitan Hotel, feeling safer there than in their homes.

-Some time later, Leslie badly pistol-whipped a man outside the Oriental Saloon, at which time the Tombstone residents really began to think that Buckskin Frank was a dangerous man, even in the midst of the rest of the notorious rabble of Tombstone.
+Sometime later, Leslie badly pistol-whipped a man outside the Oriental Saloon.
+At that time, the Tombstone residents began to think that Buckskin Frank was a dangerous man, even in the midst of the rest of the notorious rabble of Tombstone.

-When the famous Tombstone gunslinger John Ringo was found murdered, suspicions focused on Leslie, even though law officers were unable to prove his guilt.
+When the famous Tombstone gunslinger John Ringo was found murdered, suspicions focused on Leslie, even though law officers could not prove his guilt.

 After the Earps had left Tombstone, Leslie became involved in an argument with Billy Claiborne, a survivor of the O.K.
 Corral gunfight.

 Claiborne, who demanded to be called “Billy the Kid” after the death of William Bonney, had been claiming that he had killed three men who had ridiculed him.
-In actuality, records indicate that he had only killed one man prior to his confrontation with Leslie.
-Ridicule had evidently become a part of Billy’s life as his reputation suffered when the details of his fleeing the scene of the O.K.
+Records indicate that he had killed only one man before his confrontation with Leslie.
+Ridicule had become a part of Billy’s life as his reputation suffered when the details of his fleeing the scene of the O.K.
 Corral gunfight made their rounds.

 Fed up, Leslie escorted him to the door and threw him out of the saloon.
 However, Claiborne was determined and soon returned with a Winchester.
-Outside the saloon, he began to brag to anyone who would listen that he would kill Leslie on sight.
-When word of this reached Frank, he took up the challenge, exited the saloon and the inevitable gun battle began.
+He began to brag to anyone who would listen that he would kill Leslie on sight outside the saloon.
+When word of this reached Frank, he took up the challenge, exited the saloon, and the inevitable gunbattle began.

 Claiborne’s epitaph read: “Billy the Kid takes shot at Buckskin Frank.
-The latter promptly replied and the former quickly turns up his toes to the daisies.”
-(See historical testimony of the Leslie-Claiborne HERE!)
+The latter promptly replied, and the former quickly turns up his toes to the daisies.”
+(See historical testimony of Leslie about Claiborne HERE!)

-By this time, Leslie was working as a bartender in the Oriental Saloon, but preferred to spend much of his free time at the Bird Cage Theater.
-There, he met a young singer and prostitute by the name of Mollie Williams and before long, the two were living together.
+By this time, Leslie was working as a bartender in the Oriental Saloon but preferred to spend much of his free time at the Bird Cage Theater.
+There, he met a young singer and prostitute named Mollie Williams, and before long, the two were living together.
 The “lady” also went by the names of Blonde Mollie and Mollie Bradshaw.
 Her promoter’s name was Bradshaw, though he was not her husband.
-However, sometime later he turned up dead and Leslie was automatically suspected.
+However, sometime later, he turned up dead, and Leslie was automatically suspected.
 Though he never admitted to killing the man, he never denied it, either.

-From the beginning Frank and Mollie’s relationship was based on their mutual love of whiskey which led to frequent and violent quarrels.
-On July 10, 1889, the violence escalated and Leslie shot Mollie in the head.
-The murder was witnessed by another man named James Neil, who had the nickname of “Six-Shooter Jim”.
+From the beginning, Frank and Mollie’s relationship was based on their mutual love of whiskey, which led to frequent and violent quarrels.
+The violence escalated on July 10, 1889, and Leslie shot Mollie in the head.
+The murder was witnessed by another man named James Neil, who had the nickname “Six-Shooter Jim.”
 Leslie then turned on him and shot him as well.
 Though Mollie died, Jim survived and would later testify against Leslie.

 Buckskin Frank was sentenced to 25 years in the Yuma prison.
 The town of Tombstone was glad to be rid of the gunfighter who had confessed to having killed 14 people.